Quantum Holonomy Fields: Quantum and Categorical Holonomy Fields

-We leave to the reader the verification that invariance by are-preserving homeomorphisms property \ref{areainv} and independence property \ref{independence} hold for any sequence of affine loops if it holds for all sequence of affine lassos.
+which follows in turn from the elementary fact that $\Omega_c$ is an ``algebra'' morphism, $m_{H\sqcup H} \circ \Omega_c = \Omega_c \circ m_H $.
+We leave to the reader the verification that invariance by area-preserving homeomorphisms property \ref{areainv} and independence property \ref{independence} hold for any sequence of loops if it holds for all sequence of lassos.